dex4er/tf/README.md

 ### `tf init`

-The same as `terraform init` with less verbose output.
+The same as `terraform init -upgrade` with less verbose output.

 The command will log to the file named in `TF_LOG_FILE` environment variable.
 The file name is solved by `date` command for `%` sequences.